stevecochrane/Mar-Koochooloo/README.md

 Nibbles, which you can now miraculously
 [play through your web browser](https://archive.org/details/NibblesQbasic) thanks to the wizards at the Internet Archive.
-Nibbles is special to me because it's one of the two games that came with QBasic and one of the first games I began to tinker with when my grandfather introduced me to programming.
+Nibbles is special to me because it's one of two games that came with QBasic and one of the first games I began to tinker with when my grandfather introduced me to programming.
 Most of the level layouts in Mar Koochooloo are adopted from Nibbles.

 ## How this was made